adeafblindman/WFAR-Weather/README.md

   local storage — keep them reasonably small, since browsers typically cap local storage around 5–10MB total.

-## Deploying to GitHub Pages
-1. Push all four files to the root of a repo (or a `/docs` folder, matching whatever GitHub Pages source you configure).
-2. In the repo, go to **Settings → Pages**, set the source branch/folder, save.
-3. Visit `https://<username>.github.io/<repo>/` for the outlook,
-   and `.../admin.html` for the console.

 ## How the daily rollover works
 Each planet stores 7 forecast days keyed to real calendar dates.
 On every page load (and every 60 seconds while the tab stays open), the page compares